tgclient/telegram-client/README.md

 # Telegram Client Enhanced (Unofficial)

-⚠️ **Disclaimer**: This is a client based on Telegram's open source code.
+⚠️ **Disclaimer**: This is an UNOFFICIAL third-party client based on Telegram's open source code.
+Not affiliated with Telegram Messenger LLP.

 ## Features